-In what shall now be known as The Aftermath of The Split (again—capital letters, people), chaos reined.
-The world had gone topsy-turvy, and now everyone seemed to be in Panic Mode.
-Aidan wouldn’t to get out of bed unless we bribed him with something shiny.
-Dom was on the brink of insanity and slowly teetering over the edge.
-Freddy still had no clue what was going on...
-And not to mention the groupies.
+In what shall now be known as The Aftermath of The Split (again—capital letters, people), chaos reigned.
+The world had gone topsy-turvy — the previous certitude that was 'Dom and Aidan' had been rendered void.
+It was dissolved, and, along with it, all other notions of comfort and stability and permanence.
+In response, everyone reacted brilliantly and appropriately by veering into Panic Mode.
+Aidan now refused to get out of bed unless we bribed him with something shiny.
+Dom was on the brink of insanity and teetering over the edge.
+Freddy still had no clue what was going on — and not to mention the groupies.

-However, Aidan wasn’t the only depressed one.
+Aidan, however, wasn’t the only depressed one prone to weird behaviour.
 Dom hasn’t been taking The Split well either, even though she was the one who initiated it.
-The amount of pumpkin pie we’ve gone through over the past few days has reached astronomical proportions.
-I’m pretty sure we could enter the Guinness World Book of Records if we wanted to.
+The amount of pumpkin pie we’d gone through over the past few days had reached astronomical proportions — like, 'Guinness World Book of Records' proportions.